forthy42/net2o/wiki/squid.md

 signers of these blocks.
 The block chain with the highest amount of trust wins.
 How do you **measure** trust?
 Can you enumerate trust?
 Reliable signers have signed many blocks.
-Game theory shows that repeated collaorative interactions are more rewarding than cheating, which can be punished with long-term effects.
+Game theory shows that repeated collaborative interactions are more rewarding than cheating, which can be punished with long-term effects.
 Also: the more signers you have, the better.
 Verified signers are better than anonymous signers, because anonymous signers can be a sybill attack.